 Working with trusted international property lawyers, like the team here at Judicare, means that the legal side of buying foreign property can be carried out safely, no matter where you are based.

 Do I need a lawyer to help me buy property abroad?

-In theory, you can buy foreign property by yourself without the help of a lawyer.
-However, as with buying property in the UK, we would always strongly recommend using an experienced property lawyer when buying abroad.
+As with buying a property in the UK we would strongly recommend using an independent lawyer.
 This helps to make sure the transaction is handled correctly and that you are not caught out by any unexpected problems or scams which are, sadly, all too common.
 Furthermore most of our clients have never bought a property abroad before and therefore do not understand how the buying process works and often can’t even speak the language.

 Are most legal systems the same as in the UK?

 No, legal systems and the laws around buying property vary significantly between countries, which is why it is so important to work with a property lawyer with specific experience of the legal system in the country where you are buying.